OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 	Expects:
-		user_id -> The id of the user who answered the form. form_id -> The id of the form that is filled in. array_answers -> An array of the answers in string format.
+		user_id -> The id of the user who answered the form. form_id -> The id of the form that is filled in. array_answers -> An array of the answers in JSON format.
 			Example:
 				{

-					"5",
+    					"user_id": "1",

-					"My day went well",
+    					"form_id": "1",

-					"colleagues were nice"
+    					"array_answers" : {"boe": "hallo"}

 				}

 /api/v1/getQuestionAll: